Capital: The Lifeblood of Business Operations

 Definition

-In accounting, capital refers to the financial resources contributed by the owner(s) or shareholders to a business.
-It can include cash, assets, or retained earnings and is recorded in the equity section of the balance sheet.
+In accounting, capital refers to the total financial resources invested in a business by its owner(s) or shareholders.
+It includes cash, tangible assets, and retained earnings that are used to generate income and maintain operations.
+Capital is recorded in the equity section of the balance sheet and represents the residual interest in assets after all liabilities have been deducted.

 Key Characteristics

-- Owner’s Contribution: Represents the investment made by the owner(s) or shareholders.
+• Owner’s Contribution: Capital reflects the initial and subsequent investments made by the owner(s) or shareholders in the business.

-- Dynamic Nature: Capital increases with profits and decreases with losses or withdrawals.
+• Dynamic Nature: Capital fluctuates with business performance—it grows with profits and decreases with losses or withdrawals.

 2. Types of Capital